system76/tech-docs/src/models/thelio-major-r5-n3/repairs.md

 ![RAM slots](./img/ram-slots.webp)

-3. Make sure the tabs on the top and bottom of the slot are open (pulled away from the slot), then insert the new RAM (or re-seat the existing RAM) into the slot.
+3. Make sure the tabs on the left and right of the slot are open (pulled away from the slot), then insert the new RAM (or re-seat the existing RAM) into the slot.
     - The RAM stick will only fit in one direction.
-The larger group of pins goes on top.
+The larger group of pins goes on the left.
     - Use the following guide for placement of the RAM sticks:
     ![RAM slot order](./img/ram-order.webp)
 4. Replace the top case.